tldr-pages/tldr/pages/common/ps.md

 `ps --user $(id --user) -F`

-- List all processes of the current user as ASCII art process hierarchy:
+- List all processes of the current user as a tree:

 `ps --user $(id --user) f`